 - Egg fried rice with spring onion

-My other option for last night’s meal was a Mexican style platter.
-I would have used a lot of the same ingredients just in different ways, for example: potato wedges or loaded jacket potato skins, spicy sweetcorn rice, shredded chicken with fried onions in taco seasoning, some lasanga sheet nachos and I might have had a go at making breaded mushrooms… Again, using what I have in but tweaked to suit a different style of dish.
+Anyway, back to creating a fakeaway… The other option for those same ingredients I used for a Chinese fakeaway would have been a Mexican style platter.
+I would have used a lot of the same ingredients just in different ways, for example: potato wedges or loaded jacket potato skins, spicy sweetcorn rice, shredded chicken with fried onions in taco seasoning, some lasagna sheet nachos and I might have had a go at making breaded mushrooms… Again, using what I have in but tweaked to suit a different style of dish.

 I hope this has inspired you to have a go at making your own buffet style fakeaway.
 If you want to have a go at recreating mine, I’ve listed all the ingredients I used below along with how I cooked each dish.
 Remember, there’s no set rules for these kinds of meals, just try to think outside of the box with what you have.